f5devcentral/f5-agility-labs-waf/docs/waf141/module1 - ipi and geo/lab2 - geo/lab2.rst

 ..
 NOTE:: N/A covers all RFC1918 private addresses.
 If you aren’t dropping them at your border router (layer 3), you may decide to geo-enforce at ASM (Layer 7) if no private IP’s will be accessing the site.

-4. You should now see entries in the event log that contain both IPI and Geolocation violations.
+4. Navigate to **Security > Event Logs > Application > Requests** and review the entries in the event log that contain both IPI and Geolocation violations.

 .. image:: images/geo_violation.png
   :width: 600 px